The final judgment must be for more than $20,000 and no more than 6 years old.

 If the person's name doesn't appear on the judgment, you can't include them.

-If there are separate judgments or final orders, you must lodge separate bankruptcy notices for each person.
+If there are separate judgments or final orders, you must lodge applications for separate bankruptcy notices for each person.

-Yes, however you must register the judgment or order in an Australian court.
+- you must register the judgment or order in an Australian court

-- If the judgment/order is in a foreign currency you must convert it to Australian currency.
+- if the judgment/order is in a foreign currency you must convert it to Australian currency.
 To do this you need to source the current telegraphic transfer rate from a banking institution.
-You must do this within 2 working days prior to submitting your application.
+You must do this within two working days prior to submitting your application.

 Is a bankruptcy notice effective if the person that owes money lives overseas?

 Yes, as long as it satisfies the necessary bankruptcy notice requirements.
-Please seek legal assistance for further advice.
+You may wish to seek your own legal advice.

-Once you've successfully applied for a bankruptcy notice, you need to serve it on the person who owes you money.
+Once you've successfully applied for a bankruptcy notice, you need to serve it on the person named in the notice.
 To serve a notice on someone means you are delivering or presenting a legal document.

-The person (or debtor) then has 21 days to comply with the notice.
+The person (or debtor) then has six months to comply with the notice.
 If they don't, you may be able to prove that the person has committed an 'act of bankruptcy'[?].

-You must serve the bankruptcy notice within 6 months of the date we issued it.
+You must serve the bankruptcy notice within six months of the date we issued it.

-The person then has 21 days to comply with the notice from the date you served it.
+The person then has six months* to comply with the notice from the date you served it.
+If the

 There are several ways you can serve a bankruptcy notice: